retrocomputacion/retroterm/README.md

 !text "RTRETROTERM-SL 0.20   "
 ```

-**Note: The actual version number string is sourced from the file `source/version.txt` when using the *makefile*, or from `source/version.asm` when running the compiler directly**
+**Note: The actual version number string is sourced from the file `source/version.txt` when using the *makefile*, or from `source/version.asm` and `source/version-msx.asm` when running the compilers directly**

 For compatibility reasons we ask you not to modify the behavior of existing Turbo56K commands, but you're welcomed to add new commands, or remove unwanted ones, as long as command `$A3` correctly reports the existence or not of all queried commands.